Despite increased efforts to improve the living conditions of the population, life in Lilongwe remains incredibly tough for thousands of families.

 "Graduating" from the SOS Children's Villages Kindergarten (photo: SOS archives).

-For children from the region who are no longer able to live with their parents, twelve SOS families can provide a loving home for up to 120 children.
+Care in SOS families: For children from the region who are no longer able to live with their parents, SOS families can provide a loving home for up to 120 children.
 In each family, the children live with their brothers and sisters, affectionately cared for by their SOS mother.